findy-network/findy-network.github.io/content/en/blog/workshop/index.md

 shared agency installation in the cloud, so, in principle, setting up the development environment was relatively effortless.

-However, during the initial session, we encountered challenges with the shared cloud agency and observed a few inconsistencies in the instructions for configuring the development environment.
+However, during the first session, we encountered challenges with the shared cloud agency and observed a few inconsistencies in the instructions for configuring the development environment.
-We addressed these findings before the second session, which proved highly successful.
+We addressed these findings before the second session was held, which proved highly successful.
-The second session was so seamless that the instructors found it almost uneventful, as nearly no participants needed assistance.
+In fact, the second workshop was so seamless that the instructors found it almost uneventful, as nearly no participants needed assistance.

 {{< imgproc workshop Fit "825x825" >}}